Obsidian-TTRPG-Community/ObsidianTTRPGShare/TTRPGShare-Pathfinder-2E-Vault/readme.md

 ## Changelog
 - 2023-04-28: Cleanup in preparation for major update
-- 2023-03-02: Updated Broken Links, made relative to top-level folder thus enabling to be moved when consistent plugins is used.
+- 2023-03-02: Updated Broken Links, made relative to top-level folder thus enabling to be moved when consistent plugins are used.
 Merged Pathfinder 2E into TTRPGShare Pathfinder Vault.
 - 2023-02-21: CLI Enabled Initial Load onto Share out of Testing Mode